 In this phase, customers are aware of issues and actively seek solutions.
 Since they may not know about your product, this is the best time to reach target customers and introduce your company.
 Lead generation, as a result, can get the attention of the right customers.

 At this stage, customers compare your product and service against other options, and you must persuade them that your product is superior.

 The buying decision lies with the customer, and your aim should encourage them to finalise the decision.

 Step 6: Select Your Marketing Channels

-A successful go-to-market strategy uses marketing channels to increase your product’s demand.
+A successful go-to-market strategy uses marketing channels or distribution to increase your product’s demand.
 You will be using several types of content to allow the flow of new customers down the sales funnel.

 Marketing channels include blogs, paid search ads, social media, SEO (search engine optimisation) content, and emails to gain traffic and promote their products.
 Generally, your target audience and new potential customer behaviour will help you select a marketing strategy.

 The methods you use to connect with existing customers and a new target audience should align with the customer.
 You need to know how and when the target audience consumes content and understand their preferred methods.